suicopath/ETIAssg1/README.md

 # Architecture diagram
 ![carpool](https://github.com/suicopath/ETIAssg1/assets/84904561/4aecb194-a919-413a-bbf6-64dc34074c7e)
 In our current design, we have a console front-end which can be accessed through our API gateway.
 Using REST API, users can access our services separated into different micro services.
-We have microservices dedicated to Passengers and Carowners,as well as another for storing trips.
-Each microservice is has their own data so there is miimal risk of data leakage.
+We have microservices dedicated to Passengers and Car Owners, as well as another for storing Trips.
+Each microservice has their own data so there is minimal risk of data leakage.

 # Instructions for setting up and running the microservices
 Download the files in the repository.